Gabriel Asaad

-Inspired by nationalistic activities, which he began in Syria, Asaad is considered a pioneer in modern Assyrian folk-pop music, having composed the first song in Turoyo.
-He performed in various dialects of modern Neo-Aramaic languages.
-Today, he is retrospectively regarded as a master in Assyrian music and a popular hero among Western Assyrian musicians.
+Inspired by Assyrian nationalistic activities, which he began in Syria, Asaad is considered a pioneer in modern Assyrian folk-pop music.
+In the 1920s, he composed the first song in Surayt (Turoyo), and from then on, he would travel across West Asia performing music.
+In Syria, he continued his activities as the musical director of a cultural center in Qamishli, where he would teach and play with other rising musicians.

+Asaad moved to Sweden in 1979, and lived there until his death in 1997.
+Today, he is retrospectively regarded as a master in Assyrian music and a popular hero among Western Assyrians and musicians.